TykTechnologies/tyk-k8s-demo/docs/CUSTOMIZATION.md

 # Customization
-This library can also act as a guide to help you get set up with Tyk.
-If you just want to know how to set up a specific tool with Tyk, you can run the library with the `--dry-run` and `--verbose` flags.
-This will output all the commands that the library will run to stand up any installation.
-This can be helpful for debugging as well as figuring out what configuration options are required to set these tools up.
+This repository can also act as a guide to help you get set up with Tyk.
+If you just want to know how to set up a specific tool with Tyk, you can run the repository with the `--dry-run` and `--verbose` flags.
+This will output all the commands that the repository will run to stand up any installation.
+This can help debug as well as figure out what configuration options are required to set these tools up.

 Furthermore, you can also add any Tyk environment variables to your `.env` file and those variables will be mapped to